trawick/edurepo/STATUS.md

 * XML scheme/validation for repo data
 * Model for multiple choice questions (exploit in demo)
 * Add Spanish version of some "I Can" statements or other materials, with means of retrieval
+* should teacher models specify separate base URLs for contributed resources vs. the repo?
+(TODO parent demo and sample code should use repo provider URL from class model)

 Blatant bugs, even obvious at this early stage
 ==============================================